20 GREATEST MXA TEST RIDERS OF ALL-TIME

 John Basher came to MXA because his brother Mike was an MXA photographer.
 John stayed for over a decade as an editor.
 Today, he works for Joe Gibbs’ NASCAR team.

 Tim Olson’s dad, Alan Olson, was an MXA test rider, nine-time World Vet Champion and AMA Supercross Mechanic of the Year while Tim was growing up.
 When Tim graduated from Long Beach State he went to work for MXA full-time for well over a decade.
 After his MXA days he has had a successful public relations career at Yamaha, Suzuki, Mazda and Peterbuilt.
-Today he works for Genesis cars.
+Today he works for Bombardier.

 Dennis Stapleton was a power player at MXA.
 He even worked in the MXA towers for two years before begging to be a test rider instead of a test writer.